longhtt/Seattle-Weather/README.md

 3. How to export a data set from Python

 ## Overview
-this project is to look at two data sets and determine which location has more rain
+this project is to look at two data sets and determine which location has more rain, Seattle or St. Louis <br/>
+with both cities being given tables to show their daily precipitation we will answer the question: <br/>
+which city has more rain?

 ## Data
 [seattle_rain.csv](https://raw.githubusercontent.com/longhtt/Seattle-Weather/main/seattle_rain.csv)